 The ad driven model that powered the Internet for over 20 years is under serious threat.

-Content producers who care about content quality are moving to a direct revenue model in one of two ways:
+Content producers who care about content quality are moving to a direct revenue models in many ways such as paywall subscriptions and donations..

 Why political grandstanding is more than simply theater and why 2018 maybe the Year of Privacy